AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >[!WARNING]
 >
->Once the connection is deleted, you will no longer be connected with the collaborator and all existing projects that are part of the collaboration will be permanently deleted and unrecoverable.
+>Once the connection is deleted, all existing projects in the collaboration will be permanently deleted and unrecoverable.
+The connection request will remain in a pending state, but the connection and its configurations will no longer be active.
+You will need to re-establish the connection if you want to connect with the collaborator again.

 ## Next steps